 8. Respect your body

 Quit your quest for weight loss.
-I mentioned it earlier, but the truth is that long-term weight loss just isn’t possible.
+I mentioned it earlier, but the truth is that long-term intentional weight loss just isn’t possible.
 With intuitive eating, you might gain weight, lose weight, or stay the same.

 9. Movement — Feel the difference

 Face it: Our societal relationship to exercise isn’t great.
 The message is often that we should exercise to lose weight or “earn” food.